eclecticiq/OpenTAXII/docs/opentaxii-apis.rst

 methods, functions, and attributes that are part of the public API.

 Most of the terminology in the OpenTAXII API comes straight from the TAXII specification.
-See the `TAXII documentation <https://taxiiproject.github.io/>`_ for more detailed explanations.
+See the `TAXII documentation <https://taxiiproject.github.io/>`_ or `TAXII2 documentation <https://docs.oasis-open.org/cti/taxii/v2.1/os/taxii-v2.1-os.html>`_ for more detailed explanations.

 Configuration